Dfam-consortium/TETools/README.md

 ### Requirements

-* A 64-bit Linux operating system.
-Other platforms (e.g. macOS) might work with extra effort but are not tested.
+* A 64-bit Linux operating system, or appropriate virtualization software.
+  Docker for Mac is known to work, including the wrapper script, but we do not regularly test this platform ourselves.
 * `singularity` or `docker` installed with permissions to run containers.
 For `docker`, this usually means being in the `docker` group or running the container as the `root` user.